kwertyops/byte-of-python/src/boolean_relational_logical.md

 ## Boolean variables
 In order to control the flow of a program, we will need a new type of value and variable called a boolean.
 In python the name of the type is `bool`.
-Boolean variables can only have two possible values: `True` and `False`.
+Boolean variables can only have two possible values: `True` or `False`.

 Boolean variables are used much like other variables in python.
 For example, when creating an animated (moving) drawing in `dudraw`, we may want a variable called `is_moving` to keep track of whether one of our objects is continuing to move.
 Here is some code that would create and access that variable: